 - The realistic-looking picture creates trust in customers and prospects.

-- That creates a good impression, which increases sell.
+- That creates a good impression, which increases sales.
 If your image doesn’t look enticing, you can not make a sale.

 - Hence, add a realistic cast shadow effect to your photo and count the sales.